ensomnia16/CS305-23S-Assignment2/README.md

 plt.show()
 ```

+Note that this figure is just for example, you may find more kinds plot to demonstrate besides ACKnum v.
+PacketNum figure(i.e., the example figure).

 ## Grading Rules

 For Task 1, a script file will be provided.
 To use this script, you have to use `Python 3.11` environment.
 You can use